thomaslillo/datathon-website-tailwindcss/README.md

-# datathon-website-tailwindcss
+# Datathon Analytics Events Website

+This is the main page for the Not-for-profit business set up called Datathon Analytics Events.

-the Datathon Analytics Events website built with HTML and Tailwindcss.
+Built with just HTML and Tailwindcss so its blazingly fast!